Anomalous scaling of fermions and order parameter fluctuations at quantum criticality: Dirac cone model

-corresponding to relativistic massless particles with positive (plus sign) and negative energy (minus sign).
+corresponding to massless particles with positive ($\alf=1$) and negative ($\alf=-1$) energy.
 The chemical potential is chosen as $\mu = 0$, such that in the absence of interactions states with negative energy are filled, while states with positive energy are empty.
-The Fermi surface thus consists only of one point, the ''Dirac point'' at $\bk=\b0$, where the two cones in Fig. \ref{fig:cone} intersect.
-The momentum integration in Eq.~(\ref{eq:bare_dirac_action}) and all other fermionic momentum integrals in this article include the sum over positive and negative energy branches of $\xi_{\bk}$.
-Momentum integrations are cut off in the ultraviolet by the condition $|\xi_{\bk}| < \Lambda_0$.
+The Fermi surface thus consists only of one point, the ``Dirac point'' at $\bk=\b0$, where the two cones in Fig.~\ref{fig:cone} intersect.
+Momentum integrations are cut off in the ultraviolet by the condition $|\xi_{\bk\alf}| < \Lambda_0$.